RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Switch/Mario Kart 8 Deluxe (3.0.3) [6A85262F21B903649BD7C62628D26E43]/README.md

 While I aim to share as many codes as possible, some must remain private and cannot be shared to avoid problems in online play, time trials leaderboards and potential bans.

-Many of the codes I created can’t be shared here.
-I've created the most cheat codes for Mario Kart 8 Deluxe out of all the games in this whole collection but most of them offer unfair advantages or change the gameplay too much.
+Most of the codes I created can’t be shared here because they offer unfair advantages and gameplay changes in online play.
 This is considered for both codes and IPS patches

 Thanks for understanding!